sherpal/BattleForFlatland/README.md

 }
 ```

-Replace the fields `???` with fields you want for your personnal account inside the web app, and fill the `<...>` information in the JDBC connection string.
+Replace the fields `???` with fields you want for your personnal account inside the web app.

 Then execute the following command